ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/02-traversing-graphs.md

 @fig:GraphTraversal1 illustrates how a graph traversal can unfold.
 It shows a useful trick when trying to understand graph traversal algorithms on pen and paper:
-Circle the visited vertices, and the edges you cross will be the important parts of the agenda.
+Circle the visited vertices, and the edges that intersect with the circle will be the important parts of the agenda.

 The result of the traversal is a set of directed edges.
 Importantly, these edges do *not* form a single path -- instead they form a *spanning tree* of all paths reachable from the starting vertex.